Best Hiking Tent Australia 2025

 Sleeping Size - 3.2sqm

-Cons - Weight, lack of ventilation
+Cons - Heavy, poor ventilation

 Naturehike Cloud-Up 2